 Services for Children & Families

 Adoption-competent family, child & adolescent therapy.
-Please see the section on Adoption & Adoptive Families for more information.
+Please see the section on Adoption & Adoptive Families on this website.

 Child-Parent Psychotherapy (CPP) for early childhood trauma and insecure attachment/developmental trauma/RAD.
 Recognized as an empirically supported treatment by the National Child Traumatic Stress Network , CPP is also well suited to adoptive and foster families with children ages 0–6 to promote secure attachment and build resilience.